 Mental Health

 Mental health broadly refers to the quality of one’s emotional, psychological, and social well-being.
 Mental health directly impacts how we think, feel, and behave, and it is shaped by complex interactions between personal life experience and biological and genetic factors.
-Good mental health is not simply defined as a lack of “negative emotions,” but rather may be described as an ability to flexibly and responsibly cope with adverse life events in ways that minimizes distress or harm to oneself and to others.
+Good mental health is not simply defined as a lack of “negative emotions,” but rather may be described as an ability to flexibly and responsibly cope with adverse life events in ways that minimize distress or harm to oneself and to others.

 Fluctuations in mental health are normal, and everyone struggles from time to time.
 Mental illness, however, refers to any condition beyond these normal fluctuations, where ongoing signs and symptoms cause severe distress and significantly interfere with a person’s ability to function well.
 It can be hard for people to seek help when struggling with a mental illness, but it’s a crucial first step in finding the right treatment.